27,99 €

 Autorenporträt

-Jessica A. Udall is professor of intercultural studies at Evangelical Theological College in Addis Ababa, Ethiopia, and adjunct professor of intercultural studies at Columbia International University in Columbia, South Carolina.
-She has been involved in cross-cultural ministry in Ethiopia and among immigrants in the United States.
+Jessica A. Udall (PhD, Columbia International University) is professor of Intercultural Studies at Evangelical Theological College in Addis Ababa, Ethiopia, and she is adjunct professor of intercultural studies at Columbia International University.
+She has been active in cross-cultural ministry in Ethiopia and among immigrants in the United States for the past seventeen years.
 She is the author of Loving the Stranger: Welcoming Immigrants in the Name of Jesus.